top of page

 Crown Land, Provincial Parks, and a Conservation Zone

 Many of the islands along this stretch of river are Crown Land, meaning they can be accessed and used by anyone at anytime.
 There are two provincial parks at Big Island and Butternut island in Ontario Waters.
 Camping is not permitted here, but visiting is encouraged.
-Ducks Unlimited Canada with the help of the Province of Quebec and permission from local landowners, has recently recogonized 80 hectares of Isle Du Grand Calumet as an important breeding, feeding and resting zone for numerous migratory bird species, notably the Bald Eagle.
+Ducks Unlimited Canada with the help of the Province of Quebec and permission from local landowners, has recently recogonized 80 hectares of Isle Du Grand Calumet as an important feeding and resting zone for numerous migratory bird species, notably the Bald Eagle.
 For more information on this highly diverse, ecologically important area you can visit,

 https://www.ducks.ca/stories/landowners/outaouais-region/